Kentico/xperience-by-kentico-training-guides/README.md

 ## Contributing

-This repository is related to Training Guides for developers and has an educational purpose.
+This repository is related to Training guides for developers and has an educational purpose.
 For this reason, please do not submit ideas for new functionality.
 However, please do let us know if you encounter a bug that needs to be fixed, either by submitting an issue or contributing a fix directly.

 To see the guidelines for Contributing to Kentico open source software, please see [Kentico's `CONTRIBUTING.md`](https://github.com/Kentico/.github/blob/main/CONTRIBUTING.md) for more information and follow the [Kentico's `CODE_OF_CONDUCT`](https://github.com/Kentico/.github/blob/main/CODE_OF_CONDUCT.md).